camarodude89/AHKioskLockdown/README.md

 ### Disable blocking

-If you need to disable the keyboard shortcut blocking, use the keyboard shortcut Win+Space.
+If you need to disable the keyboard shortcut blocking, use the keyboard shortcut Win + Space.
 This will display as message box stating, "Enter Konami Code!!!"
 At this point enter the key combination: Up, Up, Down, Down, Left, Right, Left, Right, B, A, Enter (aka Konami code.)
 This will suspend all hotkeys, thereby disabling the blocking of keyboard shortcuts.